 Even under the snow, small mammals aren’t completely safe, though; predators such as owls and foxes can actually hear a small mammal under the snow.
 Foxes will pounce on the snow in order to break through any hard snow layers to catch their subnivean prey.

 Foxes are known for their habit of pouncing to catch their small mammal prey.
 The force from pouncing also helps to break through the hard snow surface.
 It looks like this red fox was having a tough day.
 NPS Photos / Neal Herbert (Public Domain)

-Perhaps the most skilled predator of small mammals, though, is the ermine, a type of weasel.
-The ermine’s small, long, thin body allows it to use subnivean tunnels and burrows and catch the voles and lemmings that live there.
+One skilled predator of small mammals is the ermine, a type of weasel.
+The ermine’s small, long, thin body allows it to travel in subnivean tunnels and burrows and catch the voles and lemmings that live there.

 A small mammal’s ability to survive a cold winter depends heavily on the presence of the subnivean zone.
 The subnivean zone can’t exist unless there is a crumbly, weak snow layer at the bottom of the snowpack.
 This weak, crumbly snow layer, called “depth hoar,” only forms under certain temperature and humidity conditions.
 The snow crystals in the snowpack change throughout the season due to temperature and moisture conditions in the snowpack and in the air.
 This process of change is called snow metamorphism (meaning “change in form”), and it can result in a variety of different types of snow layers.

 To learn more about how snow changes throughout the winter, visit the snow science pages.